Ways to help your child go through a friendship breakup

 Inviting them to lunch or dinner is the perfect way to learn what kinds of friends are in your child’s circle.
 When you have a good relationship with your kid’s friends, it will make your child more confident talking to you about them and their relationship with them.
 If an issue arises, you’ll be able to support your child and reinforce your bond.
 You need to know your child’s friendship group to be able to support him or her navigate any possible breakdown.

-Recently, my neighbourhood parents mistakenly accessed the facebook page of their daughter.
+Recently, I heard that a couple mistakenly accessed the facebook page of their daughter.
 The kid, 13, had forgotten to log out.
 They were shocked to see their daughter, otherwise sincere and compliant, displaying animosity to her father, teachers and siblings.

 - Avoid being judgemental towards your children, even if their acting hostile.

 - Go for a gentle and understanding approach.

 - Listen!
 Listen!
 Listen!
 Do not make assumptions to many of the facts.